gforte/volumio-classic-ui/README.md

 # Volumio Classic UI

-Blue version of the classic Volumio web UI.
-Small changes in the CSS, just in color, and image edits to match the color style.
+Currently the UI residest at /volumio/http/www (Classic UI).
+This is the "blue version" with small changes in the CSS, mostlz in color, image edits to match the color style and a font swap.

 List of files changed: